California Damselflies

 size: small/medium; length 30 - 35 mm

-male: slender, forktail-like; black abdomen and thorax with blue markings; thorax top dark with a pair of turquoise exclamation marks (!!); blue on top of s1&2 and 3 tail-end segments 7-9: small dark stigma, large uniquely shaped eyespots - inner point faces inwards, while outer point faces forwards.
+male: slender, forktail-like; black abdomen and thorax with blue markings; thorax top dark with a pair of turquoise exclamation marks (!!); blue on top of S1&2 and S7-9; small dark stigma; large uniquely shaped eyespots - inner point faces inwards, while outer point faces forwards.

 female: similar or brown, but blue on end of abdomen is only on 2 segments, part of segments 7 and 8; !! marks on top of thorax may be merged